padrinobook/padrinobook/01-introduction.md

 ## Motivation

 My motivation is to provide up-to-date documentation for Padrino.
-It is exceptional to Rails, providing separate branches of your favorite HTML/CSS/SQL layers and many more.
+Although Padrino borrows many ideas and techniques from it's big brother Rails it aims to be more modular and allows you to interchange various components with considerable ease.

 ## Basics and Tools

-In one sentence: I'm using **Vim** on **Mac OS X** along with **Git** for source code tracking and **heroku** for deploying an application.
+In one sentence: I'm using **Vim** on **Mac OS X** along with **Git** for source code version control and **Heroku** for deploying / hosting an application.

 ### Operation System